timOTdev/0034_web_developer_bootcamp/notes.md

 ```

 ## YelpCamp: Campground Show Page Part 2
-- we make a new show.ejs file
+- we make a new show.ejs file made in views folder
 ```html
 <h1>This is the show template!</h1>
 ```

+- now we change to render the show page
 ```js
 var express = require("express");
 var app = express();